Bowel screening can save lives

 Bowel cancer is one of the most common cancers in Australia.

-The National Bowel Cancer Screening Program reduces illness and death from bowel cancer by helping detect the early signs of the disease using a free, simple test that can be done at home.
+The National Bowel Cancer Screening Program reduces illness and death from bowel cancer by detecting the early signs of the disease using a free, simple test that can be done at home.

 Why bowel screening is important